-Although MHT can prevent postmenopausal osteoporosis and is often used together with bisphosphonates or calcitonin, it is not an approved treatment for osteoporosis.
+Although MHT can prevent postmenopausal osteoporosis and is often used together with bisphosphonates or calcitonin, it is not an approved treatment for established osteoporosis.
 You should use other non-estrogen medications if you already have osteoporosis.
-When the long-term effects of estrogen therapy were compared with those of Fosamax (alendronate), improved bone mineral density persisted longer in women taking Fosamax.
-Table 15 (Question 65) describes Menostar and Table 16 summarizes other estrogen therapies.
+When the long-term effects of estrogen therapy were compared with those of Fosamax (alendronate), improved BMD persisted longer in women taking Fosamax.
+Table 16 (Question 65) describes Menostar and Table 17 summarizes other estrogen therapies.

-Before taking MHT, you should consider the possible benefits such as menopausal symptom management (including vasomotor symptoms, vaginal dryness, sleep and mood disturbances, etc.), osteoporosis prevention, and reduced risks for colon cancer as well as potential
+Before taking MHT, you should consider the possible benefits such as menopausal symptom management (including vasomotor symptoms, vaginal dryness, sleep and mood disturbances), osteoporosis prevention, and reduced risks for colon cancer as well as potential risks, including breast cancer, heart disease or stroke, and blood clots.
+Here are some questions to consider: